Krizsi96/mcap_demo/docs/tutorials/using-mcap-logging-in-libraries.md

     this means the only one instance of a logger with a given name exists.
 When you call the `getLogger` function with an existing name, then it will return that singleton.

-## Configure The Library Logger From Application
+## Configure the library logger from application

 Now, that we have library with logging, we have to configure its logger from our application if we want to use it.
 We have many possibilities on how we could configure the logger, for now, let's say that we want the library to use the